SolarArbiter/solarforecastarbiter-core/docs/source/reference-observations.rst

    updates.

 * `<network>_reference_sites.json`
-   Network specific files containing site and observation metadata in the API's JSON format.
+   Network-specific files containing site and observation metadata in the API's JSON format.
 These are used when the master CSV does not contain all of the columns needed to accurately define a site or observation.